 Guido Pianaroli was awarded a degree in 1979 in Economics and Business from Bocconi University of Milan, later specialising in Marketing Management in 1982 at the SDA Bocconi.
 He began his professional career in 1980 with Unilever as an Assistant Product Manager, moving in 1982 to Bayer S.p.A. with the position of Project Leader.
 From 1985 to 1990 he was Marketing Manager, Director of Marketing and then Business Unit Manager with Seagram Italy.
 In 1990 he transferred to Estée Lauder where he was General Manager; in 1997 Mr Pianaroli was selected as CEO of Guerlain S.p.A., a position he held until 2002.
 Later, from 2002 to 2015, he filled the role of CEO and General Manager for Gruppo Ferrari – F.lli Lunelli.

 Born in Venice in 1956, Luciano Santel graduated in Economics and Business from Ca’ Foscari University of Venice and then received training with top international auditing companies like Reconta, Ernst & Young and Arthur Andersen.
 He later worked as Finance Director for IVG and then for Rossignol Group.
 In 1996 Mr Santel became Chief Operating Officer for Retail Brand Alliance (formerly Casual Corner Group Inc.) where he remained until 1999, when he joined Luxottica as Vice President of the Group’s International Development Department.
 In 2001 he joined Geox S.p.A. as Chief Corporate Officer, remaining until 2009 when he moved to Stefanel S.p.A. to take on the role of CEO.
-Since September 2013, Mr. Santel has been Chief Corporate Officer of Moncler S.p.A. and CEO of Industries S.p.A.
-Since 24 April 2015, he has also been a member of the Independent Administration Committee and a member of the Control and Risk Committee of Luxottica Group S.p.A.
+Since September 2013, Mr. Santel has been Chief Corporate Officer of Moncler S.p.A. and CEO of Industries S.p.A..
+Since April 24, 2015, he has also been appointed as Independent member of the Board of Directors and of the Control and Risk Committee of Luxottica Group S.p.A.